adamreeve/git_tutorial/index.rst

   git branch -d another_feature

-This will give an error if the branch hasn't been merged into another branch.
+This will give an error if the branch hasn't been merged into another branch to save you from accidentally losing changes.

 Now checkout the branch you created.
 If there are any differences between your previous head commit and the branch you are checking out, your working